euro-cordex/cordex-aws/README.md

 ## Attribution

-We thank the awsome AWS Open Data Sponsorship Program for supporting the storage and distribution of our EURO-CORDEX datasets! :rocket:
+We thank the awesome [AWS Open Data Sponsorship Program](https://aws.amazon.com/de/opendata/open-data-sponsorship-program/) for supporting the storage and distribution of our EURO-CORDEX datasets! :rocket: